 Required Skills or Personality Type?

 For the most part, in business you’re going to work in an office environment, so if you hate regular schedules and people telling you what to do, look in a different direction.
-Today’s business environment puts an emphasis on teamwork, collaboration, and cooperation, so good people skills are a necessity.
+Today’s business environment puts an emphasis on teamwork, collaboration, and cooperation, so good people skills and management skills are a necessity.

 These are qualities that keep you going through tough times and demanding projects.
 The brilliant employee who breaks down under pressure is not as valuable as the reliable employee who gets the job done no matter what.